peterloes/TAMDL/README.md

-﻿# Timed Animal Manipulation Data Logger (TAMDL) use Timer to trigger your devices
+﻿# Timed Animal Manipulation Data Logger (TAMDL) use a Timer to trigger your devices

 Platform for Animal Observation and Manipulation

-An efficient system to monitor animal behaviour in wildlife as well as in laboratory settings
+An efficient system to monitor animal behaviour in the wild as well as under laboratory settings

--	Being compatible with different RFID systems and triggers
+-	Compatible with different RFID systems and triggers
--	Low power consumption and specific data collection leading to long lasting collection periods
+-	Low power consumption and specific data collection lead to long lasting collection periods
--	Being applicable world-wide due to its compatibility with different types of radio clock receivers
+-	Applicable world-wide due to its compatibility with different types of radio clock receivers
--	Increasing the observation quality via decreasing the disturbance to the animals
+-	High observation quality through low disturbance of the animals
-- There are 3 switchable power outputs
-- All of these outputs can be switched on or off at selectable times
+- Three user-defined power outputs that can individually be switched on or off at user-defined times

 ![My image](https://github.com/peterloes/TAMDL/blob/master/Getting_Started_Tutorial/2_Electronic_board.jpg)

-- Time Synchronization onces a day
+- Time Synchronization with atomic clock once a day to ensure optimal data quality
-- Application Current Control twice a day
+- Current Control twice a day
-- Forecast Battery-Change
+- Forecast for Battery-Change implemented
-- Energy Bypass, don't lose Date and Time when changing battery
+- Energy Bypass so that Date and Time are maintained even when changing battery
-- Hyperterminal Output, to get real-time data.
+- Hyperterminal Output to get real-time data in the field
 - Low-Power Device
-- Measure Voltage and Current from your triggered devices
+- Measures Voltage and Current from your triggered devices

 ![My image](https://github.com/peterloes/TAMDL/blob/master/Getting_Started_Tutorial/1_LongRangeReader.jpg)

 Prototype: Activity Logger

-Optional components
+Optional components:

 https://github.com/peterloes/Light_Barrier